 - Patterns of Health and Disease (Geography and Biology): understanding how disease differs around the world, how it is spread and how it affects people's lives.
 Sessions will include understanding the different types of disease, how they are spread and how countries respond to disease crises such as Ebola and Malaria.
 It will involve the interpretation of real time data and live bacteria.
-Students will also take a trip to London to understand the history and pattern of disease around the city. - Mission to Mars (Physics and Chemistry): team challenges include building and • launching rockets, Martian egg drops, Martian remote control rovers and analysing rock samples.
-Work on the five challenges will culminate with more activities run by the National Space Academy at the Space Centre in Leicester. - Encryption, surveillance and the development of espionage (Computer Science, History ٠ and Mathematics): this will involve an exploration of the technology and mathematics behind encryption and surveillance as well the consideration of the development of espionage across time including the work undertaken at Bletchley Park. - Creative Writing (English): sessions will involve workshops and readings with • contemporary writers, such as the award-winning poets Joelle Taylor and Rachel Long.
-Students will create and read from their own anthologies, inspired by the work of visiting writers. - The Creative Process in Action (Art and Design): a look at structures and architecture in both the built and natural environments with the intention of developing a habitable shelter and sustainable artworks. - Culture, History and Language: in the Advent and Spring term cycles, students will be given taster lessons in some of the many languages spoken by the Rugby School community, including Japanese, Russian and Punjabi.
-At the end of each cycle, students will spend a day at the Confucius Institute in Coventry, learning about Chinese language, history and culture. - The Greek Chorus (Classics and Drama): students examine the nature and role of the ancient Greek chorus, exploring this fascinating element of Greek drama through a series of workshops organised jointly by the Classics and Drama departments.
+Students will also take a trip to London to understand the history and pattern of disease around the city. - Mission to Mars (Physics and Chemistry): team challenges include building and launching rockets, Martian egg drops, Martian remote control rovers and analysing rock samples.
+Work on the five challenges will culminate with more activities run by the National Space Academy at the Space Centre in Leicester. - Encryption, surveillance and the development of espionage (Computer Science, History and Mathematics): this will involve solving problems, cracking codes, navigating a simulation of the July Crisis (1914), and experience an escape room. - Creative Writing (English): sessions will involve workshops and readings with contemporary writers, such as the award-winning poets Joelle Taylor and Rachel Long.
+Students will create and read from their own anthologies, inspired by the work of visiting writers. - The Creative Process in Action (Art and Design): a look at structures and architecture in both the built and natural environments with the intention of developing a habitable shelter and sustainable artworks. - Culture, History and Language: in the Advent and Spring term cycles, students will be given taster lessons in some of the many languages spoken by the Rugby School community, including Japanese, Russian and Punjabi. - The Greek Chorus (Classics and Drama): students examine the nature and role of the ancient Greek chorus, exploring this fascinating element of Greek drama through a series of workshops organised jointly by the Classics and Drama departments.